gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 That calibration is done in two parts:

 1. In the first part, 4 black circles are placed (on a white background) in the 4 corners of the projected area.
 I coded a function that is detecting those circles and that calculates the center of them.
-2. In the second part, a black rectangle is displayed in order to match its corner with the center of the circles from part 1.
+2. In the second part, a black rectangle is displayed in a way that matchs its corner with the center of the circles from the first part.

 The following GIF illustrates the circles' detection system: